adjust/cocos2dx_sdk/doc/ios/ios.md

 }
 ```

-<a id="deeplinking-deferred-open">In deferred deep linking scenario, there is one additional setting which can be set on the deferred deep link callback method.
-Once the adjust SDK gets the deferred deep link info, we offer you the possibility to choose whether our SDK should open this URL or not.
+<a id="deeplinking-deferred-open">In the deferred deep-linking scenario, there is one additional setting which can be set on the deferred deep link callback method.
+Once the Adjust SDK gets the deferred deep link information, we offer you the possibility to choose whether our SDK should open this URL or not.
 You can choose to set this option by setting the return value of your deferred deep link callback method.

-If nothing is set, **the adjust SDK will always try to launch the URL by default**.
+If nothing is set, **the Adjust SDK will always try to launch the URL by default**.

-### <a id="deeplinking-ios">Deep linking handling for iOS app
+### <a id="deeplinking-ios">Deep link handling for iOS apps

 **This should be done in native Xcode project.**

-To set up your iOS app to handle deep linking on native level, please follow our [guide][ios-deeplinking] in the official iOS SDK README.
+To set up your iOS app to handle deep linking at a native level, please follow our [guide][ios-deeplinking] in the official iOS SDK README.

 [adjust]:       http://adjust.com